neudecker-group/jedi/docs/tutorials/custom-bonds.rst

    jedi.run()
    jedi.visualize(show=True, show_indices=True, single_mode="all")

 We successfully added hydrogen bonds for consideration.
-They are visualised with dotted lines.
-You will also notice that the atoms in the visualisation now carry a number on them (by means of ``show_indices=True``).
+They are visualized with dotted lines.
+You will also notice that the atoms in the visualization now carry a number on them (by means of ``show_indices=True``).
 This will serve useful in the second part of this tutorial, where we add custom interactions between molecules.

 .. image:: custom_bonds_example.png